The regime breaks another monopoly: See how private entities will be able to participate in the fuel business in Cuba

 "Allow the participation of private and foreign capital in the importation and marketing of fuels, including the retail network."

-In practical terms, the provision opens the door for national private companies, cooperatives, joint ventures, and foreign investors to participate in a market that has historically been controlled by Unión Cuba-Petróleo (CUPET) and other state entities.
+In practical terms, the provision paves the way for national private companies, cooperatives, joint ventures, and foreign investors to participate in a market that has historically been controlled by Unión Cuba-Petróleo (CUPET) and other state entities.

-The decision is an implicit acknowledgment that the State no longer has the financial capacity to independently ensure the country's energy supply.
+The decision is an implicit acknowledgment that the State no longer has the financial capacity to ensure the energy supply of the country on its own.

-In recent years, the fuel shortage has led to extended blackouts, a halt in public transportation, interruptions in production, and frequent supply crises at gas stations.
+In recent years, the fuel shortage has caused prolonged blackouts, disruption of public transportation, interruptions in production, and frequent supply crises at gas stations.

 The opening aims to attract capital and external financing to a sector that urgently needs investments and stable access to international markets.